-Demonstrate knowledge of the generic concepts of spatial analysis and an understanding of the application of GIS and remote sensing in geography, environmental sciences and biodiversity conservation using real world examples
+1. Be able to demonstrate knowledge of the generic concepts of GIS and an understanding of the application of GIS and remote sensing in geography, environmental sciences, biodiversity conservation and other disciplines using real world examples

-Apply knowledge of main concepts of spatial analysis to solve practical problems in geography, environmental sciences and wildlife conservation
+2. Be able to apply your knowledge of the main concepts of GIS to solve practical problems in geography, environmental sciences, wildlife conservation and other disciplines

-Understand the main principals underlying the analysis of spatial data and remote sensing data
+3. Understand the main principles underlying the analysis of spatial data and remote sensing data

-Gain practical knowledge of the main GIS analytical techniques and how to use them to generate maps analyse and describe geographic / environmental data
+4. Have gained practical knowledge of the main GIS analytical techniques and how to use them to generate maps and analyse and describe spatial data

-Understand GIS and remote sensing outcomes and write reports on GIS mapping and analysis
+5. Understand GIS and remote sensing outcomes and write reports on GIS mapping and analysis.

 Back to top